bharat3214/Bharat3214/README.md

 ## 🚀 Full Stack Developer

 Hi, I'm **Bharatkumar**, a passionate **Full Stack Developer** enthusiastic about building scalable, AI-powered web applications.
-I love exploring innovative ways to make learning and development more interactive and impactful.
+I love exploring innovative ways to make learning and development more interactive and impactful and I also serve as the Tech Head (Dev/DB) at GDGoC APSIT, leading technical initiatives and mentoring others.

 > *Learning, building, and turning ideas into impact.*